duckdb/duckdb-web/dev/building.md

 To build DuckDB we use a Makefile which in turn calls into CMake.
 It's not advised to directly call CMake, as the Makefile sets certain variables that are crucial to properly building the package.

+When building with CMake it's possible to specify a generator, we advice using [Ninja](https://ninja-build.org/manual.html) as the generator.
+The Makefile will check the `GEN` environment variable for `'ninja'` to set this CMake flag to use Ninja.

 ### Build Type

 DuckDB can be built in many different settings, most of these correspond directly to CMake but not all of them.